wmwxwa/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/url-rewrite-tyk-oas.md

 ## Configuring the URL rewriter in the Tyk OAS API Definition

+The design of the Tyk OAS API Definition takes advantage of the `operationId` defined in the OpenAPI Document that declares both the path and method for which the middleware should be added.
+Endpoint `paths` entries (and the associated `operationId`) can contain wildcards in the form of any string bracketed by curly braces, for example `/status/{code}`.
+These wildcards are so they are human readable and do not translate to variable names.
+Under the hood, a wildcard translates to the “match everything” regex of: `(.*)`.

 The URl rewrite middleware can be added to the `operations` section of the Tyk OAS Extension (`x-tyk-api-gateway`) in your Tyk OAS API Definition for the appropriate `operationId` (as configured in the `paths` section of your OpenAPI Document).

 ### Using the basic trigger

 For the **basic trigger**, you only need to enable the middleware (set `enabled:true`) and then configure the `pattern` and the `rewriteTo` (target) URL.
-The design of the Tyk OAS API Definition takes advantage of the `operationId` defined in the OpenAPI Document that declares both the path and method required by the basic trigger.
+The design of the Tyk OAS API Definition takes advantage of the `operationID` defined in the OpenAPI Document that declares both the path and method required by the basic trigger.

 ```json {hl_lines=["39-43"],linenos=true, linenostart=1}
 {